Douglas TBD Devastator: Surviving aircraft

 On 4 March 2018, Paul G. Allen's R/V Petrel team discovered the wreck of the USS Lexington at 3,000 meters (about two miles) below the surface, resting on the floor of the Coral Sea more than 500 miles off the eastern coast of Australia.
 Near the wreck were the remains of seven Devastators, as well as an F4F-3 Wildcat.
+An attempt by A and T Recovery to recover at least four of the wrecks, including the Devastator, is currently underway as of January 2023.

 Replica

-On September 19, 2019, the USS Midway Museum acquired a 1:1 scale replica used in the World War II movie, Midway.
+On 19 September 2019, the USS Midway Museum acquired a 1:1 scale replica used in the World War II movie, Midway.
 The plane was donated from Lionsgate following the conclusion of filming and will become an exhibit on USS Midway (CV-41)'s hangar.

 Specifications (TBD-1)

 Notable appearance in media

 Dive Bomber (1941) was an American film directed by Michael Curtiz.
 It is notable for both its Technicolor photography of pre-World War II United States Navy aircraft featuring the TBD Devastator, and scenes on the aircraft carrier Enterprise as well as the NAS North Island in San Diego.

 The 2014 film Against the Sun depicts a real-life story of the survival of a Devastator's crew after it had to ditch due to running out of fuel.
 The crew survived 34 days adrift.

 The 2019 film Midway featured the Devastator, most notably the disastrous attack by VT-8, including its only survivor, Ensign George Gay, using his plane's seat cushion to conceal himself from the Japanese as he watched the SBDs bomb the IJN Carrier force.